AdobeDocs/platform-learn.en/help/platform/identities/label-ingest-and-verify-identity-data.md

 # Label, Ingest, and Verify Identity Data

-This video shows you how to label data fields as identities, ingest Identity data and then verify that the data has made it to the Adobe Experience Platform Identity Service Private Graph.
+This video shows you how to label data fields as identities, ingest identity data and then verify that the data has made it to the Adobe Experience Platform Identity Service Private Graph.

 >[!VIDEO](https://video.tv.adobe.com/v/28167?quality=12&learn=on)